dougmercer/keyed/docs/install.md

   - navigation
 ---

-# Install
+# Installing `keyed`

-`keyed` is built atop several non-Python dependencies.
-Unfortunately, this makes it a bit tedious to install.
+`keyed` requires several non-Python dependencies for its rendering capabilities.
+This page covers the basic installation process for the core `keyed` package.

+!!! info "keyed-extras Users"

+    If you're a sponsor <!-- md:sponsors --> with access to `keyed-extras`, please follow the `keyed-extras` [installation documentation](https://dougmercer.github.io/keyed-extras-docs/install/) instead, which includes all necessary instructions for both packages.

 !!! note

-    Contributions improving the installation procedure or documentation are very welcome!
+    Contributions improving the installation procedure or documentation are welcome!

 ## Platform-agnostic installation approaches

-### Using conda/mamba
+### Using conda/mamba (recommended)

 The most system agnostic way to currently install `keyed` is using `conda` (or `mamba`).